 The treatments to get rid of these insect populations only last for the season.

 How do Surface-Feeding Insects Damage my Lawn?

-All of our programs are based on the principles of Integrated Pest Management (IPM) which is an environmentally friendly and effective approach to controlling damaging insects, diseases and invasive plants.
-For more information about IPM click here.
+All of our programs are based on the principles of Integrated Pest Management (IPM), which is an environmentally friendly and effective approach to controlling damaging insects, diseases, and invasive plants.
+Learn more about IPM here.